piemonte/Player/README.md

 github "piemonte/Player" >= 0.0.5
 ```

-### Swift Package Manager (Swift 2.2 beta)
+### Swift Package Manager

-Installation can be done with the [Swift Package Manager](https://swift.org/package-manager/), just add the following in your `Package.swift`.
+Installation can be done with the [Swift Package Manager](https://swift.org/package-manager/), add the following in your `Package.swift` :

 ```Swift
 import PackageDescription